 Patient Care–Patients First

 Our physicians and nurses have special expertise and interest in pulmonary hypertension, and are dedicated to the evaluation and care of patients with pulmonary hypertension.
-Teams are comprised of pulmonary and critical care physicians, advanced practice nurses, research nurse coordinators and research fellows.
-We also collaborate closely with the departments of cardiovascular medicine, cardiovascular imaging, cardiothoracic surgery, and lung transplantation as well as specialists in hepatology, liver transplantation, sleep medicine and rheumatology.
+Teams are comprised of pulmonary, cardiologists, critical care physicians, advanced practice nurses, registered nurses and research coordinators.
+We also collaborate closely with the departments of cardiovascular medicine, cardio-thoracic imaging, cardiothoracic surgery, congenital pulmonary hypertension clinic and lung transplantation as well as specialists in hepatology, liver transplantation, sleep medicine, hereditary hemorrhagic telangiectasia (HHT) and rheumatology.
 As a result, our patients receive the most comprehensive, timely care as well as benefit from cutting-edge research and the best treatment options available for pulmonary hypertension.

 Idiopathic pulmonary arterial hypertension (IPAH), previously known as primary pulmonary hypertension, is a progressive disease that affects predominantly young individuals, is more common in females, and traditionally had an average survival rate of two to three years from the time of diagnosis.
 Thanks to the availability of targeted or advanced therapies for pulmonary hypertension, this survival rate has improved in recent years.

 - PH originating at the pulmonary arteries (i.e., pulmonary arterial hypertension or PAH)

 - PH originating in the heart (i.e., pulmonary venous hypertension or PVH)

 - PH originating from abnormal lung tissue or due to poor oxygenation